Great Titchfield Street

-Great Titchfield Street is a street in the West End of London.
-It runs north from Oxford Street to Greenwell Street, just short of the busy A501 Marylebone Road and Euston Road.
+Great Titchfield Street is a mixed-use street in the West End of London.
+It runs north from Oxford Street to Greenwell Street.
 It lies within the informally designated London area of Fitzrovia.
-In administrative terms it is in the City of Westminster.
-It lies within their designated East Marylebone Conservation Area in the former Metropolitan Borough of St Marylebone.
+In administrative terms it is in the West End Ward of the City of Westminster.
+Its southern stretches make part of the East Marylebone Conservation Area which received designation in 1982.

 History

 Like the better known Portland Place and Great Portland Street which run parallel with it to the west, Great Titchfield Street was developed by the Dukes of Portland, who owned most of the eastern half of Marylebone in the 18th and 19th centuries.

 It appears half complete on the John Rocque map of 1746.
 At that time it only ran from Oxford Street to Riding House Street.
 In 1757, the New Road, now Marylebone Road, was laid out to provide a route around built-up London.
 This encouraged residential development in the area, with a regular grid of streets centred on Great Titchfield Street and Great Portland Street.
 Great Titchfield Street appears in its current complete form on the Richard Horwood map of 1793 (Guildhall Archives).

 In 1907, Audley House, a grade II listed red brick block of flats, was built at the corner with Margaret Street.